TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ul>
 ````````````````````````````````

-So is this, with a empty second item:
+So is this, with an empty second item:

 ```````````````````````````````` example
 * a